·

 Seibu Kawagoe Pass

 The pass runs on the Seibu railway line (NOT the JR railway) which complicates things a bit as they use different train stations and time tables from everyone else.
-I also needed to go in person to pick up the pass, because I had to show my passport.
-(The Seibu Kawagoe Pass is only for foreign tourists, see.)
+I also needed to go in person to pick up the pass, because of the passport thing.

 Pass + map + Kawagoe info brochure